theryeguy92/HTB-Solar-Lab/README.md

 ```

-Now we are able to log into the ReportHub Dashboard.
+Now we can log into the ReportHub Dashboard.

 ![blakeb_dashboard](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/dcb4d6a1-d80f-405b-b22d-745acca5e1ea)

 ## Post-Exploitation

-After some analysis, each of the options generate a pdf.
-There is a vulnrability (CVE-2023-33733) that will exploit the pdf generating ability, of which will allow us to get a reverse shell into the local network.
+After some analysis, each of the options generates a pdf.
+There is a vulnerability (CVE-2023-33733) that will exploit the pdf generating ability, which will allow us to get a reverse shell into the local network.

 To do so, I simply used a reverse shell generator and plugged in the payload into the python script.